 All future fuel options have advantages and disadvantages, as outlined in the following table:

-Emerging regulations and rules for sustainable fuels
+Regulations and rules for sustainable fuels are being drafted and will

 While many of the details in the EU taxonomy and other regulations are still to be solved, the EU is clearly pushing for the decarbonisation of energy systems.
 The challenge is to cover the transition period in order to reach 2050 net zero scenarios in time.
 Many of the details – such as calculation methods and piloting/investment incentives – still need to be solved.
 This leaves some uncertainty on a national level over how power plant projects can be planned and financed.
 What is clear is that everybody agrees that decarbonisation is needed, and the regulation/financing rules will push for this change.